roblox-ts/eslint-plugin-roblox-ts/README.md

 nearly all designed to help avoid compiler errors for features that are not supported by the roblox-ts compiler, despite being valid TypeScript.

-These rules should help users move from TypeScript to roblox-ts, as well as help users who wish to learn roblox-ts when coming from Lua.
+These rules should help users learn roblox-ts when coming from Lua, as well as guiding users who already know TypeScript to avoid unsupported features.

 ## Rules